OWASP/www-project-integration-standards/index.md

 - A study of **OWASP in the SDLC** (see below)
 - The **Security wayfinder** (see below): an interactive overview of OWASP projects and how they are related
 - The **Common Requirement Enumeration** or CRE: a mechanism to link between the content of standards and guidelines on multiple levels of topics, bringing together requirements, testing strategies, countermeasures, and links to existing repositories of threats and weaknesses.
-The CRE has been released in beta at <a href="https://www.opencre.org">opencre.org</a>.
+The CRE has been released in beta at [opencre.org](https://www.opencre.org).
 - An **SDLC tool exchange standard** on how security initiatives can be integrated by exchanging data regarding different elements of the software development lifecycle (instructions, requirements, tests, test results, threats, findings).

 ## Project roadmap